But, if no one visits your blog article, how are you going to generate those links, or even more traffic or sales?

-This 3-Minute Video Will Show You How To ______________
+- This 3-Minute Video Will Show You How To ______________

-How a 5-Minute Video Generated ____________ Visitors In ______ Days
+- How a 5-Minute Video Generated ____________ Visitors In ______ Days

-The Only Proven _______________ Technique That Works
+- The Only Proven _______________ Technique That Works

-10 Weird Tricks To Get More ________________ in Just 15 Days
+- 10 Weird Tricks To Get More ________________ in Just 15 Days

-_____ Ways To Work Less Than 2-hours Daily And Still Earn $_____
+- _____ Ways To Work Less Than 2-hours Daily And Still Earn $_____

-- This 3-Minute Video Will Show You How To Install WordPress The Only Proven Blogging Strategy That Works
+- This 3-Minute Video Will Show You How To Install WordPress: The Only Proven Blogging Strategy That Works

-In addition to using curious headlines, Upworthy knows that the more social sharing buttons you have, the lower your conversion rate.
-Compare the screenshots below: which would make you click?
+In addition to using curious headlines, Upworthy knows that the more social media sharing buttons you have, the lower your conversion rate.
+Compare the screenshots below.
+Which would make you click?

-Within 24 hours, that video went viral, generating thousands of paying customers and adding over 5000 email subscribers to their list.
-To date, the video has over 16 million views on YouTube.
+Within 24 hours, that video went viral, generating thousands of paying customers and adding over 5,000 email subscribers to their list.
+To date, the video has over 26 million views on YouTube.